 here solves this by automatically identifying which directory makes most sense as the root directory, for example, by finding an

-here is not necessary for R markdown files though, since by default, an R markdown file uses the directory of the file itself as the base directory.
-Since I prefer to write my analyses and reports in R markdown in general, I don’t use
+The package is perhaps less necessary for R markdown files because by default, an R markdown file uses the directory of the file itself as the base directory.
+It’s especially true if I’m working on an individual one-off Rmd file, since I may not have an